63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/local-templates/README.md

 aws s3 cp s3://63klabs/atlantis/templates/v2/service-role/template-service-role.yml ./templates/service-role/ --profile yourprofile
 ```

-Templates stored locally must be in their infrastructure type directory in order to be located and used by the `config.py` script.
+Templates stored locally must be in their infrastructure type directory in order to be located and used by the `config.py` cli.

 For a list of templates and versions: